hugheskr/koa-rest-api/README.md

 The biggest differences between KOA and Express:

-    -KOA uses generators instead of callbacks to manage async
+- KOA uses generators instead of callbacks to manage async
-    -KOA does not have any middleware bundled
+- KOA does not have any middleware bundled
-    -KOA is a very small framework
+- KOA is a very small framework
-    -KOA does not have a separate req and res object, they are wrapped in 'this' and are accessible with various methods like this.body.
+- KOA does not have a separate req and res object, they are wrapped in 'this' and are accessible with various methods like this.body.

 Generators behave similarly to promises to manage async functions.
 And here is what a generator looks like:
 ```